Brush your teeth with fluoride toothpaste twice a day for at least two minutes to help keep your teeth and mouth healthy.

 - Brushing your tongue will freshen your breath and clean your mouth by removing bacteria.

 Flossing isn't just for dislodging food wedged between your teeth.
-Regular flossing may reduce gum disease and bad breath by removing the bacterial film (plaque) that forms along the gum line.
+Regular flossing may also reduce gum disease and bad breath by removing plaque that forms along the gum line.

-- Take 30-45cm (12-18 inches) of floss and grasp it so that you have a couple of inches of floss taut between your hands.
+- Take 12-18 inches (30-45cm) of floss and grasp it so that you have a couple of inches of floss taut between your hands.

 - Slip the floss between the teeth and into the area between your teeth and gums, as far as it will go.

-- Floss with eight to 10 strokes, up and down between each tooth, to dislodge food and plaque.
+- Floss with 8 to 10 strokes, up and down between each tooth, to dislodge food and plaque.

 - Floss at least once a day.
 The most important time to floss is before going to bed.